dj9771/Bank-Account-Plaid/README.md

 ## Requirements

--   Plaid API keys - Sign up for a free Sandbox account if you don't already have one
+-   Obtain Plaid API keys from a developer account
--   [Sign up for a free ngrok account](https://dashboard.ngrok.com/signup) to obtain an authtoken
+-   Obtain an authtoken from ngrok

 ## Getting Started